Meidum: Pyramid

-The pyramid at Meidum is thought to be just the second pyramid built after Djoser's and may have been originally built for Huni, the last pharaoh of the Third Dynasty, and continued by Sneferu.
-Because of its unusual appearance, the pyramid is called el-heram el-kaddaab – (False Pyramid) in Egyptian Arabic.
+The pyramid at Meidum is thought to be the first of three main pyramids built by Sneferu.
+It has been argued construction began under the reign of Huni, the last pharaoh of the Third Dynasty, and merely continued by Sneferu.
+Because of its unusual appearance, the pyramid is called el-heram el-kaddaab (false pyramid) in Egyptian Arabic.

+The pyramid was erected in three phases, numbered E1, E2 and E3 by the archaeologist Borchardt.
+E1 was a step pyramid similar to the Djoser Pyramid.
+E2 was an extension around the previous building of roughly 5 m width or 10 cubits, raising the number of steps from 5 to 7.

-The second extension turned the original step pyramid design into a true pyramid by filling in the steps with limestone encasing.
+The second extension, E3, turned the original step pyramid design into a true pyramid by filling in the steps with limestone encasing.
 While this approach is consistent with the design of the other true pyramids, Meidum was affected by construction errors.
 Firstly, the outer layer was founded on sand and not on rock, like the inner layers.
 Secondly, the inner step pyramids had been designed as the final stage.
 Thus, the outer surface was polished and the platforms of the steps were not horizontal, but fell off to the outside.
 This severely compromised the stability and is likely to have caused the collapse of the Meidum Pyramid in a downpour while the building was still under construction.